hungtp2912/TabTacker/README.md

     ✔ Would you like to install them now? · No / Yes
-    ✔ Which package manager do you want to use? · npm Installing eslint-plugin-vue@latest, eslint@latest
+    ✔ Which package manager do you want to use? · npm Installing eslint-plugin-vue@latest, eslint@latest 4- Run npm i -s express body-parser cors morgan Dealing with error: // "You are linting "node_modules/ipaddr.js", but all of the files matching the glob pattern                "node_modules/ipaddr.js" are ignored.

+                            If you don't want to lint these files, remove the pattern "node_modules/ipaddr.js" from the list of arguments passed to ESLint.

+                            If you do want to lint these files, try the following solutions:

+                            * Check your .eslintignore file, or the eslintIgnore property in package.json, to ensure that the files are not configured to be ignored.
+                            * Explicitly list the files from this glob that you'd like to lint on the command-line, rather than providing a glob as an argument." //
+    In package.json change to: // "scripts": {
+                            "start": "./node_modules/nodemon/bin/nodemon.js src/app.js --exec 'npm run lint && node'",
+                            "lint": "eslint src/*.js"
+                        }, //